 Arielle provides strategic communications support for clients across industries and in a wide range of special situations, including transactions and crises.
 In addition, she works with clients to develop and refine their investor and public relations programs.

 - Mergers & Acquisitions: She works with clients in both friendly and unsolicited M&A transactions.
-Notable assignments include: PAREXEL in its proposed sale to Pamplona Capital Management; Thermo Fisher Scientific in its pending acquisition of Patheon; General Electric in its transaction to combine GE, Oil & Gas with Baker Hughes; TeamHealth in its sale to Blackstone; Symantec in its acquisition of Blue Coat Systems; Alere in its pending sale to Abbott Laboratories; Thermo Fisher Scientific in its acquisition of Affymetrix; Fairchild Semiconductor in its sale to ON Semiconductor; Symantec in its sale of Veritas to The Carlyle Group; Altera in its merger with Intel; Informatica in its sale to the Permira Funds; Aruba Networks in its sale to HP; ShoreTel in its successful defense of Mitel Networks; Men’s Wearhouse in its acquisition of Jos.
+Notable assignments include: Broadcom in its proposal to acquire Qualcomm; PAREXEL in its sale to Pamplona Capital Management; Thermo Fisher Scientific in its acquisition of Patheon; General Electric in its transaction to combine GE, Oil & Gas with Baker Hughes; TeamHealth in its sale to Blackstone; Symantec in its acquisition of Blue Coat Systems; Alere in its sale to Abbott Laboratories; Thermo Fisher Scientific in its acquisition of Affymetrix; Fairchild Semiconductor in its sale to ON Semiconductor; Symantec in its sale of Veritas to The Carlyle Group; Altera in its merger with Intel; Informatica in its sale to the Permira Funds; Aruba Networks in its sale to HP; ShoreTel in its successful defense of Mitel Networks; Men’s Wearhouse in its acquisition of Jos.
 A. Bank; and Verizon in its acquisition of Vodafone’s minority stake in Verizon Wireless.

 - Shareholder Activism: She has experience in activism situations and proxy situations including: Procter & Gamble (Trian), TeamHealth (JANA Partners), Citrix (Elliott), Informatica (Elliott), Abercrombie & Fitch (Engaged Capital), JDSU (Sandell), lululemon (Chip Wilson), Mondelez International (Trian), and Microsoft (ValueAct).